FutureGoldenBuddha/simple-GA4-cookie-consent-banner/README.md

 SECOND - TAG
 - create a new tag of custom HTML that has the configuration for the banner plus the code reference for the css and the js:
 - like this {...}
+- with the trigger - Consent Initialization - All pages

 THIRD - VARIABLE
 - Click Variables in the left navigation.